top of page

 Americana, Rootsy Blues, Folk

-Jay Pollmann on all songs
+Jay Pollmann

-#6 Jay Pollmann and Aaron Goldstein
+Jay Pollmann

 Stephen Pitkin, Modest Heights Mastering

-Jay Pollmann: Guitars, Vocals
+Jay Pollmann: Guitars, Vocals, Harmonicas

 Eric Pollmann: Drums, Bass